phoenixframework/phoenix/C_routing.md

                     PUT     /api/v1/users/:id         HelloPhoenix.Api.V1.UserController.update/2
   api_v1_user_path  DELETE  /api/v1/users/:id         HelloPhoenix.Api.V1.UserController.delete/2
 ```
-Interestingly, we can use multiple scopes with the same path as long as we are careful not to duplicate routes (resources).
+Interestingly, we can use multiple scopes with the same path as long as we are careful not to duplicate routes.
 If we do duplicate a route, we'll get this familiar warning.

 ```console
 warning: this clause cannot match because a previous clause at line 16 always matches